Simulation#

 Contact Force (Differentiable)#

-The contact force is the negative gradient of the barrier potential:
+The normal contact force is the negative gradient of the penalty potential:

 Ground Projection (Standard)#

 For the non-differentiable solver, vertices below the ground are projected back to \(y=0\), normal velocity is adjusted by restitution, and tangential velocity is damped to emulate friction.
+This preview path does not filter tetrahedral inversion, and its tangential damping is applied once per substep; use IPC when contact feasibility is required.
 See SemiImplicitSolver._handle_ground_collision in the code.

 Mass Matrix#